mariaalonzo16/travel-gallery/README.md

 ## Roadmap

-Travel Gallery remains an on-going project, open to contributions.
+Piece of Spain remains an on-going project, open to contributions.
 Functionality that could improve the UX, aside from optimizing the already responsive format and adding a back-end, include the following:

-1)
+1) Use a front-end framework
-2)
+2) Optimize the responsiveness
-3)
+3) Use a back-end server

 ## Bugs and Issues